p/seriamp/docs/hardware/yamaha.md

 but I have not yet verified this.

 Models lower than the 1000 level receivers have never had RS-232C to my knowledge.

+Although RX-V2065 implements YNC, on the RS-232 side it implements the Yamaha serial protocol described here and not YRSC.